“All life is in the spiral and in the moon’s eclipse”

 Two Rivers is a contemplative piece for outdoors or indoors, suited to courtyards and quadrants, big empty buildings, rooms, galleries, tents, sheds, gardens, greens or woodland – almost anywhere but ideally situated away from constant intrusive noise and excessive music spill from other events.
 This installation will provide a quiet and calm contrast to a festival or live event.

-Contact: Jonathan McGrath, Producer
+Contact: Rachel Rea, Producer

 Detailed technical specifications, marketing pack and costings are available upon request.